Agribusiness

 Oil/gas delivered to end-customers

-Volume of oil/gas delivered to end-customers during the reporting period.
+DEFINITION: Volume of oil/gas delivered to end-customers during the reporting period.
 Could be disaggregated by domestic consumption and exports.

 Unit: # m3